 Babylon 562 BC

-Battle strategies he’d seen drawn on tablets in the palace came to mind, and the river became his imaginary battlefield.
-The giant eddy the ship created when it sailed into the waves turned into a foreign invader.
+The chaos reminded Zerubbabel of his own confusion, but only until battle strategies he’d seen drawn on tablets in the palace came to mind, then the river became his imaginary battlefield.
+The giant eddy created by the ship as it sailed into the waves turned into foreign invaders.
 The ship’s hull he made his own army that fought off the invasion, leaving the enemy subdued and weak.
-His chest expanded and he threw back his shoulders.
+His chest expanded, and he threw back his shoulders.
 “Who can stand against the Mighty Zerubbabel?
 Only a fool would attempt it.”

-Heat beyond the sweltering air swept up his neck to his face.
+At the sound of his own voice, intense heat swept up his neck to his face.
+Why couldn’t he think without speaking every thought?
 He glanced around.
-Seeing no one, he returned to his imaginary battle, but before he had time to plot moves, a familiar gold sceptre arose from the turbulence.
+At least this time no one heard him.
+He returned to his imaginary battle.
+Before he had time to plot additional moves, as if taunting him, a familiar gold sceptre arose from the turbulence.
 On its crown, a lion poised and ready to pounce stared at him.
-He backed away.
+He rubbed the birthmark above his temple.
 “What do you want from me?”
-The claw-shaped birthmark on his temple itched, and he scratched it while glaring at the sceptre.

-He stared at the spot where it vanished.
+He glared at the spot where it vanished.
 “You’re a coward.
 You run like a dog.”

-The atmosphere electrified the way it did prior to a storm over the marshlands.
+The atmosphere electrified the way it does prior to a storm over the marshlands.
 Zerubbabel shivered.
-His vision blurred, and the ship rocked beneath him in a way he’d never noticed before.
+His vision blurred, and the vessel rocked beneath him in a way he’d never noticed before.
 He closed his eyes to shut out the reeling world, and when he opened them, he looked down at his body clinging to the railing.

-A silent scream tore from his lips.
-He lunged and kicked, but an invisible force pulled him farther away.
+A silent scream tore from his throat.
+He lunged and kicked at the air, but an invisible force pulled him farther away.
 South and west.
 The endless sand hills and green-framed Babylonian rivers gave way to lush valleys and tree-covered mountains.
 A warm breeze smelling of flowers pushed against his face.
 If he were dead, he must be on his way to paradise.
 But he wasn’t dead, so he must be dreaming, but he couldn’t be dreaming because he was wide awake.

 As if in reply, the force picked up speed, hurling him forward.
 Purple mountains loomed, then as he drew closer, they became gray crags streaked with orange.
 And he was about to crash into them.
-His breathing stopped and he threw his arms over his head.
+His breath dried up and he threw his arms over his head.
 The force tightened around him, shooting him upward, as if he were an unwanted bone the mighty Leviathan tossed away.
 He jerked to a stop then plummeted.
-So did his stomach, and his head whirled.
 Once he was able, he looked down.
 A sparkling, clear lake reflected the bright blue sky.
 If only he could have a drink, but the force pushed him south, above a narrow river winding among low hanging shrubs and sandy fords until it ended in a white-framed sea.

 The force weakened.

-Zerubbabel clenched his fists.
+Zerubbabel clenched his fists, then for a moment wondered how this was possible with his body miles away.
 “Why are you retreating?
 Come back and answer me.”

-A small cloud covering the sun slid away, and sunbeams streamed onto the temple, sending dazzling lights throughout the heavens.
+A small cloud covering the sun floated away, and sunbeams streamed onto the temple, sending dazzling lights throughout the heavens.